Code-Institute-Submissions/milestone-project1/README.md

 The text for the section "Bill Ward" was taken from the Wikipedia article [Bill Ward](https://en.wikipedia.org/wiki/Bill_Ward_(musician)

+The text for the section on the index page was taken from the wikipedia article [Black Sabbath](https://en.wikipedia.org/wiki/Black_Sabbath)
 ### Media Content
 The photos used on this site were obtained from various sources and the references can be found [here](https://github.com/colmcallan/milestone-project1/tree/master/html/images)